 The following table shows the own funds of ALL.
 They consist of ordinary share capital, related share premium account and the reconciliation reserve, all of which items are of the highest quality according to Art.
 102 (4) of the Insurance Law (tier 1) and thus eligible to cover both SCR and MCR.
-The reconciliation reserve comprises accrued profits and the valuation differences between Solvency II (MVBS) and Lux GAAP (see sections D.1 and Error!
-R eference source not found.).
+The reconciliation reserve comprises accrued profits and the valuation differences between Solvency II (MVBS) and Lux GAAP (see sections D.1 and D.3).
 As such, the reconciliation reserve is subject to volatility.
-Further to the following table, note that an accrual of 3.5 mEUR for potential dividend to be paid in 2023 has already been deducted from the own funds.